 - Derive, culture and expand organoid cultures from liver explants and foetal liver.

 - Induce and characterise inflammation, fibrosis, alcohol-related and drug-induced liver injury in PCLS.

 - Perform viability, stiffness and microscopic evaluations of PCLS and organoids, and learn how to process them for multi-omics analyses.

 - Grasp the applicability, advantages and limitations of PCLS versus organoids as models of disease and as platforms for pre-clinical drug-testing.

 - Trainees and Fellows performing basic translational research.

 - Hepatologists/Oncologists/Clinical and Translational Scientists.

 Top 3 reasons to attend

-- Hands-on experience of preparing precision cut liver slices and learning how to monitor injury, inflammation, steatosis and viral infection during static and microfluidic culture.
+- Hands-on experience of preparing precision cut liver slices and learning how to recapitulate and monitor injury, inflammation, steatosis and fibrosis.

 - Practical experience in liver organoid derivation, expansion and characterisation.

 - Development of projects utilising these cutting-edge 3D models and opportunity to discuss pitfalls and successful approaches with the Faculty.